1. How the system works

 |7 or 8||Average of lowest 2||0|

 |9 to 11||Average of lowest 3||0|

 |15 or 16||Average of lowest 5||0|

 Your index is based on a slope index of 113 which is the average stroke index of all golf courses rated by the WHS.
 This allows portability of a player’s Handicap Index on any golf course worldwide, and its use removes the need to indices of your home course or courses.

 If the golf course is rated and sloped under the WHS system, you are able to convert your index to produce a particular handicap for the course and the tees you are playing.
 With this system charts are displayed on the first tee for men and ladies for each set of tees.
-For instance a man playing the championship tees on the Eden Course with an index between 14.6 to 15.4 will have a handicap of 17.
+For instance a lady playing the forward tees on the Eden Course with an index between 14.2 to 15.0 will have a handicap of 17.
 If a golf course is not rated and sloped under the WHS system, your handicap will be as follows: your index is calculated to one decimal point and indices of 0.4 or less should be rounded down and 0.5 above rounded up, e.g. indices of 5.9, 16.3, 23.5 give course handicaps of 6, 16, 24.

 Post Score Cards

 Members can post scores after finishing their round by:

 (1) logging into www.GHIN.com then enter their email address or GHIN number and password